BYD Song: Song L DM-i (2024)

-In July 2024, the Song L DM-i plug-in hybrid went on sale in China.
+The Song L DM-i is a mid-size plug-in hybrid SUV that went on sale in July 2024 in China.
 It is an entirely different vehicle compared to the Song L EV, with minimal resemblance in styling and based on a different platform.
+Instead, it is similarly sized to the Song Plus, which has been phased out.
 It is equipped with the DM-i 5.0 system first introduced with the Qin L and Seal 06.